fcanigia/goalsetter_challenge/README.md

 - A rental should have (at least) the following information: client, date range, vehicle, and price.

 ### Notes:
-Apply all the best practices that you would for a production-ready solution.
+- Apply all the best practices that you would for a production-ready solution.
-Provide a GitHub link to your solution.
+- Provide a GitHub link to your solution.
 It should run without any extra steps on any machine with VS2022 and SQL Server installed.
-Apply all the business rules you think should be part of the solution, like not allowing rentals to be created in the past.
+- Apply all the business rules you think should be part of the solution, like not allowing rentals to be created in the past.

 ## Assumtions / implementation details
 - I will use only one project, layers will be folders
+-

+## Busines rules
 -